uzh-dqbm-cmi/SeqAlign/readme.rst

 SeqAlign: Sequence Alignment
 ============================

 Sequence alignment done right -- Modules implementing sequence alignment algorithms correctly.. :).
-See this `paper <http://www.biorxiv.org/content/biorxiv/early/2015/11/12/031500.full.pdf>`__ for further discussion about the correctness and completeness of sequence alignment algorithms.
+See this `paper by Flouri et al. <http://www.biorxiv.org/content/biorxiv/early/2015/11/12/031500.full.pdf>`__ for further discussion about the correctness and completeness of sequence alignment algorithms.

 Moreover, the implemented alignment algorithms not only operate on sequences composed of character elements generated from a given alphabet,